cakephp/docs/en/development/testing.rst

 defining neither ``$fields`` or ``$import`` a fixture will only insert its records and truncate the records on each test method.

-Loading fixtures in your test cases
+Loading Fixtures in your Test Cases
 -----------------------------------

 After you've created your fixtures, you'll want to use them in your test cases.